Skip to content

 • CAdES – for emails and binary files

-In Addo Sign, secure eIDs such as Danish MitID and MitID Business, BankID Sweden, BankID Norway, Freja eID, and the Finnish Trust Network are used to validate the identity of the signer.
+In Addo Sign, secure eID solutions such as MitID, MitID Business, BankID Sweden, BankID Norway, Freja eID, and the Finnish Trust Network are used to validate the identity of the signer.

 When is AES used?